emexx2002/cryptocurrency-icons/README.md

 # Cryptocurrency Icons / Logos
-This are the original images from coinmarketcap.com.
+This are the original images from [coinmarketcap.com](https://coinmarketcap.com).
 Since they replaced all currency names with unique IDs, it's not possible to use their images anymore.
 For example "ethereum.png" is now "1027.png".
-This repository provides you with all the images named by a "speaking" identifier.
+This repository provides you with all coin images named by a "speaking" identifier.

 ![Cryptocurrency Icons](https://i.imgur.com/MNXFRPB.jpg)